asifaftab87/TestGitHub/README.md

 TestGithub
 ==========

-Github is repository for showing the bare minimus of github and how to maneuver, function, etc
+Github is repository for showing the bare minimum of github and how to maneuver, function, etc